Protecting the Pi: Restricting SSH to the USB gadget

 Why?

-SSH is a security hole but is pretty much the only way to work on a Raspberry Pi without an attached keyboard/monitor or serial console cable.
-There are some good articles that describe how to lock down SSH via password change or other security measure.I chose a slightly different approach that limits SSH based on the interface.
+ssh is a remote login that is pretty much the only way to work on a headless Raspberry Pi without an attached keyboard/monitor or serial console cable.
+Remote login capability is a security risk even with something like SSH.
+There are some good articles that describe how to lock down SSH via password change or other security measures.I decided to limit SSH to specific network interfaces.
+Raspberry PIs can have several network interfaces.
+The only hardwire network interfaces Raspberry Pi Zero when it is in Network Gadget mode.
 I only truly trust the USB private LAN (usb0) since it requires a direct connection and cannot be directly seen by any other device.

 Interfaces

-eth0: Raspberry Pi 3 and 3+ hard-wire Ethernet jacks.
+- eth0: Raspberry Pi 3 and 3+ hard-wire Ethernet jacks.

-wlan0: Raspberry Pi Zero W, Raspberry Pi 3, 3+ with wi-fi enabled or Raspberry Pi (2, Zero...) with USB network adapter and no built in wi-fi networking.
+- wlan0: Raspberry Pi Zero W, Raspberry Pi 3, 3+ with wi-fi enabled or Raspberry Pi (2, Zero...) with USB network adapter and no built-in wi-fi networking.

-wlan1: Raspberry Pi Zero W, Pi 3 with built in wi-fi networking and USB wi-fi adapter
+- wlan1: Raspberry Pi Zero W, Pi 3 with built-in wi-fi networking and USB wi-fi adapter

 Finding the Right Interface

-A Raspberry Pi running the network gadget have more than one active network interface.
+A Raspberry Pi running the network gadget has more than one active network interface.
 They also have two network addresses per interface, one IPV4 and one IPV6.
 The Pi broadcasts its' DNS information for all interfaces so it can be picked up by mDNS / Bonjour.
 A Pi with two network interfaces will have 4 addresses, two IP4 and two IP6.
 You normally don't care about this because the target service is enabled across all devices.

 Our ssh driven change removes ssh access from some of the devices.
-Now we have force ssh to the interface/ip that is still enabled.
+Now we have forced ssh to the interface/ip that is still enabled.
 You must use dns-sd to explicitly find the set of IPs for all active network devices on the Raspberry Pi.

 - dns-sd -G v4v6 <hostname>.local

 The following dns-sd command shows two network interfaces.
 I know I want to use the 169.x.x.x address because it represents the private connection between the PC and Raspberry PI over the USB gadget link.
-In this case we would ssh into the 169.254.107.129 IP address.
+In this case, we would ssh into the 169.254.107.129 IP address.

 C:\Users\joe>dns-sd -G v4v6 pi-520863f1.local